Enter your email address to get the free e-book.

 There are a ton of others I love to read.
 It’s hard to pick just a few favorites.

-I’ll use whatever.
-I mostly use my iPad, but I have a Kindle and I have just as many books on both.
+Before the Kobo, I mostly used my iPad, but I have a Kindle and I have just as many books on both.
 I don’t own a Nook, but only because I’ve never had the need for it.
 I’ve never made a conscious choice not to use one.
 Same with the others.
 I don’t have anything against any device that makes it more convenient for someone to read.